Child/Youth Care (CYC) - Courses

 This course is designed to examine current and proposed child and family policies.
 Specifically, the goals of the course are to enhance students' understanding of (a) the basics of child and family development and the complex nature of childhood risk and resilience; (b) current policies and safety net programs, particularly in the areas of child protection and family strengthening, their evolution over time, and their strengths and weaknesses; (c) recent reform efforts and new directions in policy; and (d) building community connections.
-Prerequisite: CYC 301; PSY 210 or PSY 212.
+Prerequisite: CYC 301; PSY 212.
 Offered Annually.

 CYC 411 Cr.3